Are ambulances free in Queensland?

 - Are a St John Ambulance NT member, whose membership was valid at the time of receiving the ambulance services

-- Are covered for interstate ambulance services through a private health insurer.
-They would need to forward the invoice to their health insurer for processing and payment.
+- Are covered for interstate ambulance services through their health insurance.
+They would need to forward the invoice to their insurance provider for processing and payment.

 South Australian residents

-- Are covered for interstate ambulance services through a private health insurer.
-They would need to forward the invoice to their health insurer for processing and payment.
+- Are covered for interstate ambulance services through their health insurance.
+They would need to forward the invoice to their insurance provider for processing and payment.

 Tasmanian residents

-Tasmanian residents may be eligible to have ambulance services they receive paid for if they are covered for interstate ambulance services through a private health insurer.
+TAS residents may be eligible to have the ambulance services they receive paid for if they are covered for interstate ambulance services through a health insurance provider.

-The Tasmanian government does cover ambulance services for Tasmanian residents who require them while in their home state, as well as other selected states and territories.
+The Tasmanian government does cover ambulance services for Tasmanian residents who require them while in Tasmania, as well as other selected states and territories.
 Unfortunately, Queensland is not one of those states.

 Victorian residents

-Victorian residents may be eligible to have any ambulance services received paid for if they:
+VIC residents may be eligible to have the costs of any ambulance services received paid for if they:

-- Are an Victoria Ambulance Service Member, whose membership was valid at the time of receiving the ambulance services.
+- Are a Victoria Ambulance Service Member, whose membership was valid at the time of receiving the ambulance services.
 Ambulance Victoria may pay their invoice

-- Are covered for interstate ambulance services through a private health insurer.
-They would need to forward the invoice to their health insurer for processing and payment.
+- Are covered for interstate ambulance services through their health insurance.
+They would need to forward the invoice to their insurance provider for processing and payment.

 Western Australian residents